STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 **Thuy Lewis Nails Brows & Lashes**  B2C website showcasing an experienced beauty business located in Bridgend - South Wales.
 Thuy Lewis specialises in brows, lashes and creative nail designs using different techniques.

-I have designed the website to look professional with a colour scheme as it is the main focus of the business.
+I have designed the website to look professional as its main focus.
 It is designed to be fully responsive and accessible on a range of devices, making it easy to navigate for potential and existing customers.

 The goal of the website is to provide an up-to-date pictures portfolio (creative nail designs, brow and lash transformations), information about the services it delivers, and also allow an easy way for getting in touch with the business owner.